Proxy class builder rebuild classes without AOP on every change

 One possibility would be to also cache classes without proxy code (means duplication) or to store information somewhere inside the object configuration cache (means some effort to keep it in sync if the class eventually introduces DI or AOP).

-Updated by Christopher Hlubek about 10 years ago
+Updated by Christopher Hlubek over 10 years ago